arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 - the hidden option `--server.maximal-threads` is now obsolete.

   Setting the option will have no effect.
+  The number of server threads is now configured by the following startup options:

+  - `--server.threads`: determines the maximum number of request processing threads the server will start
+  - `--server.minimal-threads`: determines the minimum number of request processing threads the server will start

+  The actual number of request processing threads is adjusted dynamically at runtime and will float between `--server.minimal-threads` and `--server.threads`.
+Thus the value configured for `--server.threads` should not greatly exceed the server's number of hardware threads.

 - the option `--server.maximal-queue-size` has been renamed to `--server.queue-size`.